ddnexus/pagy/pagy-on-docker/README.md

 You have a couple of alternatives:

-1. (recommended) Permanently set a few environment variables about your user in your IDE or system (it will be easier for the future):
+1. (recommended) Permanently set a few environment variables about your user in your IDE or system (it will be easier later):
    - the `GROUP` name (get it with `id -gn` in the terminal)
    - if `echo $UID` return nothing, then set the `UID` (get it with `id -u` in the terminal)
    - if `echo $GID` return nothing, then set the `GID` (get it with `id -g` in the terminal)